alexchoi0/etl-router/ARCHITECTURE.md

-# ETL Router Architecture
+# Conveyor Architecture

-This document describes the architecture of the ETL Router system, a distributed data routing platform for building ETL pipelines.
+This document describes the architecture of the Conveyor system, a distributed data routing platform for building Conveyor pipelines.

 ## System Overview